Bitcoin-ABC/bitcoin-abc/apps/alp-dex/README.md

 pnpm print-addresses
 ```

-All runtime settings live in `config.json` (see SPEC).
+All runtime settings live in `config.json` (see SPEC.md).
 It is required at the
 package root and is gitignored.
 The app exits on startup if it is missing.
 `config.sample.json` uses placeholders — set a valid BIP39 English mnemonic and
 fee address before the config will parse.
 The fee wallet should be off the